rgl/rgl.github.io/_posts/2015-03-13-bootstrapping-your-github-pages-blog-with-vagrant.md

 # prevent apt-get et al from opening stdin.
 # NB even with this, you'll still get some warnings that you can ignore:
 #     dpkg-preconfigure: unable to re-open stdin: No such file or directory
-alias "sudo=sudo DEBIAN_FRONTEND=noninteractive"
+export DEBIAN_FRONTEND=noninteractive

 # install javascript support for Jekyll.
 # See https://github.com/sstephenson/execjs
-sudo apt-get -y install software-properties-common sudo apt-add-repository -y ppa:chris-lea/node.js sudo apt-get update sudo apt-get -y install nodejs
+apt-get -y install software-properties-common apt-add-repository -y ppa:chris-lea/node.js apt-get update apt-get -y install nodejs

 # install git. we'll use it to later push the blog to github.
-sudo apt-get -y install git
+apt-get -y install git

 # install ruby.
 Jekyll is a ruby application.
-sudo apt-get -y install ruby-dev ruby
+apt-get -y install ruby-dev ruby

 # install dependencies needed for the gems.
-sudo apt-get -y install zlib1g-dev libxml2-dev
+apt-get -y install zlib1g-dev

 # install Jekyll -- the version that is currently hosted by GitHub.
-sudo gem install --verbose github-pages
+gem install --verbose github-pages
 SETUP_SCRIPT

 Vagrant.configure(2) do |config|